-Line 15c Tax Administrator Fees & Bonds Not Paid by the Fund - Total Disbursements for Plan Administrative Expenses Not Paid by the fund - - Line 16 Disbursements to Court/Other Not Paid by the Fund: - Line 16a Investment Expenses/CRIS Fees - Line 16b Federal Tax Payments Total Disbursements to Court/Other Not Paid by the Fund - - Line 17 DC & State Tax Payments - • Line 18 No. of Claims Line 18a # of Claims Received This Reporting Period • Line 18 b # of Claims Received Since Inception of Fund - Line 19 No. of Claimants/Investors: Line 19a # of Claimants/Investors Paid This Reporting Period - Line 19b # of Claimants/Investors Paid Since Inception of Fund - comment but By: 🧉 (signature)
+Line 15c Tax Administrator Fees & Bonds Not Paid by the Fund - Total Disbursements for Plan Administrative Expenses Not Paid by the fund ( 2 ) - Line 16 Disbursements to Court/Other Not Paid by the Fund: - Line 16a Investment Expenses/CRIS Fees Line 16b Federal Tax Payments Total Disbursements to Court/Other Not Paid by the Fund - - Line 17 DC & State Tax Payments - , - 1 Line 18 No. of Claims Line 18a # of Claims Received This Reporting Period - Line 18 b # of Claims Received Since Inception of Fund - Line 19 No. of Claimants/Investors: Line 19a # of Claimants/Investors Paid This Reporting Period - Line 19b # of Claimants/Investors Paid Since Inception of Fund - the Receiver:/ By: IAAA (signature)